-The Arapahoe County Jail (Arapahoe County Detention Facility), is located just east of the Centennial Airport, immediately behind the Arapahoe County Courthouse, at 7375 South Potomac Street.
+The Arapahoe County Jail (720-874-3500) or Arapahoe County Detention Facility , is located just east of the Centennial Airport, immediately behind the Arapahoe County Courthouse, at 7375 South Potomac Street.
 The jail and the courthouse share a parking lot.

-The experienced attorneys at our office provides 24 hour, immediate jail visits to the Adams County Jail.
+The experienced attorneys at our office provides 24 hour, immediate jail visits to the Arapahoe County Jail for a fee.
 This is critical to your defense.

 Why a Jail Conference is Vital for Defense

 After your loved ones have been arrested, the most important thing you can do to help is to set up a jail visit with an experienced criminal defense attorney.
 This is because your friends and family are cut off from communication.
 Police investigators use this lack of communication to interview your loved ones without the presence or advice from a lawyer.
 An attorney who goes to a jail for a visit will be able to let your friend know they are not alone, and give them the important advice of staying quiet and remaining silent about their situation.
 An attorney often is the difference between a guilty verdict and a case dismissal.
 Your loved one will be equipped to remain silent until they are bonded out of jail.
 Don't let the Greenwood Village Police Department get your your friend or loved one first; contact a criminal lawyer who can meet them for a jail discussion – together, we can protect their future.

 The Arapahoe County Jail permits bail and bonds to be posted in the form of:

 - Occasionally, the court approves the use of a personal recognizance bond (personal recognizance bonds are not given to inmates with prior criminal histories.
 Usually, they require your appearance before the court, which necessitates an overnight stay in jail).

 There is an additional $10 bond fee and a $40 booking fee (yes, you have to pay to be arrested).